w-A-L-L-e/wsbasic/README.md

-* The implemented basic language
+### The implemented basic language

 Someone already started documenting it in the past here http://wsbasic.sourceforge.net/.
+But I've got no spare time to do it myself.
+Currently too busy with work, family and even a kickstarter project https://www.kickstarter.com/projects/715415099/anykey-the-usb-password-key

 Basically you've got something turing complete and that resembles the basic language from C64 but without line numbers and gotos but functions instead (so a bit more modern).
 String manipulations, input, reading+writing files are already possible.
 Feel free to document and submit a pull request.

-I've got it way to busy nowadays to be spending time on this.
-Even back then making something that just worked was more important than documenting the BNF ;).
+Even back then making something that just worked was more important than documenting the BNF also anyone feel free to complete and submit a PR ;).
-Here's a start, feel free to complete it:
+Here's a start as seen in parser.cpp, feel free to complete the comments:
 ```
 BNF for arithmetic expressions (improved unary minus)